-From there he went to LM Radio in Mozambique and also remained there for a further two & a half years years.
+He successfully auditioned for LM Radio in Mozambique and remained there for a further two & a half years years.

-In 1967, David returned to South Africa to take up a position of Promotions and A&R Manager at Teal Records.
-At the same time he was offered the Drive Show on Springbok Radio – The Record Express at 5:30pm.
+In 1967, David returned to South Africa to take up a position of Promotions and A&R Manager at Teal Records simultaneously he was offered the Drive Show on Springbok Radio – The Record Express at 5:30pm.
 The show was moved to 4:30pm and soon after that became The David Gresham Show.